libuv/libuv/docs/src/misc.rst

     Gets the executable path.
 You *must* call `uv_setup_args` before calling this function.

+    Be careful in setuid executables.
+On some platforms the executable path is an arbitrary string that is controlled by the user.
+On other platforms environment variables are consulted that may be under control of the user.

 .. c:function:: int uv_cwd(char* buffer, size_t* size)

     Gets the current working directory, and stores it in `buffer`.
 If the